stakater/stakater-docs/docs/content/sre/cluster-management/hibernating-your-cluster.md

 ![manage_powerstate_1](imgs/manage-powerstate-1.png)

 **Hibernating Schedule** accepts a cron expression which specifies when to power your cluster down.
-E.g a cron expression of “0 20 * * *” will power your cluster down at 8pm everyday.
+E.g a cron expression of “0 20 * * *” will power your cluster down at 8pm  every day.

 **Running Schedule** accepts a cron expression which specifies when to power  your cluster up.
-E.g a cron expression of “0 8 * * *” will power your cluster up at 8am everyday.
+E.g a cron expression of “0 8 * * *” will power your cluster up at 8am every day.

 **cron Schedule** allows you to enable or disable a cron schedule.